eduardorasgado/retweet-me/readme.md

 [axios](https://github.com/axios/axios)

 ## What is this?
-Retweetme is a mini messages sharing platform like tweeter.\
+Retweetme is a mini messages sharing platform like twitter.

 ![Retweetme shot](./.readme-static/shot.png)